rwdavies/QUILT/README_QUILT-HLA.md

 ```
 The first two columns are straightforward, of `sample_number`, being the 1-based integer index of the sample from the original bamlist, and `sample_name`, being the sample name of that sample as taken from the BAM header.
 Next, we have the pair of imputed alleles, given in columns `bestallele1` and `bestallele2`.
 Finally, `post_prob` gives the posterior probability of the combination of alleles, and `sums` gives the sum of posterior probabilities of successive alleles (i.e. cumulative sum of post_prob across pairs of alleles).
 Pairs of alleles are outputted until the `sums` argument exceeds the QUILT-HLA parameter `summary_best_alleles_threshold` with default value `0.99`.

-The difference between `all` and `topresult` is that `topresult` only outputs the single most likely pair of alleles for each sample, while `all` continues until the `sums` value exceeds the threshold as explained just above.
+The difference between `all/topresult` is that `topresult` only outputs the single most likely pair of alleles for each sample, while `all` continues until the `sums` value exceeds the threshold as explained just above.

-The difference between `combined` and `onlystates` is that `combined` uses information from all reads using both read mapping and imputation using a labelled haplotype reference panel, while `onlystates` uses only the latter.
+The difference between `combined/onlystates` is that `combined` uses information from all reads using both read mapping and imputation using a labelled haplotype reference panel, while `onlystates` uses only the imputation and not direct read mapping.
 As such you are recommended to use `combined` as your default file to use.

 ## Help, options and parameters <a name="paragraph-helpoptionsparams"></a>